nhost/nhost/docs/docs/platform/overview/get-started-with-nhost-cli.md

 };
 ```

-Every JavaScript and TypeScript file inside the `functions/` folder become an
+Every JavaScript and TypeScript file inside the `functions/` folder becomes an
 API endpoint.

 Locally, the base URL for the serverless functions is